abyrd/biofeed/README.md

 Unfortunately I do not yet have a way to get the data into the Bitwig Grid.

+It should be possible to receive messages in VCV rack using this module: https://github.com/j4s0n-c/trowaSoft-VCV#cvosccv.

 # Interfacing with the Heart Rate Sensor

 I do not have much experience interfacing with Bluetooth devices, so rather than diving into platform-specific calls to OS Bluetooth services, I wanted to begin with a cross-platform library in Python.
 The code here was written for the Polar H10 because this is the device I have on hand.
 It has only been tested with this device, but certain aspects of the code should work with other heart rate devices.